Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-The savings jar is the oldest budgeting tool in the world - drop spare coins in a jar, empty it out at the end of the year, and marvel at the total.
-A modern version uses a high-yield savings account instead of a jar, so the money earns interest while it sits there.
-This calculator projects both what you'd save and what it grows to.
+The savings jar is the oldest budgeting trick in the world — drop spare coins in a jar, empty it out at the end of the year, and watch the total stack up.
+A modern version replaces the jar with an interest-bearing savings account, so the money compounds while it sits there.
+This calculator projects both how much accumulates and what it grows to with interest.

 The habit works because it's low-friction.
-2 a day feels negligible - the price of a coffee or a pint of milk.
+A daily 2 feels negligible — the price of a coffee or a pint of milk.
 Over a year, that's 730.
-Over 10 years in a 4% savings account, 8,944.
-The compounding is what makes the number meaningful, not the daily amount.
-Larger amounts (5-10 a day) push the 10-year figure into the 20,000-45,000 range.
+Over 10 years in an account paying 4% annually, it compounds to roughly 8,835 in the entered currency.
+The compounding is what makes the number meaningful, not the daily amount itself.
+Larger daily targets in the 5-10 range push the 10-year figure into roughly the 22,000-44,000 range under the same 4% assumption.

-Use the tool to set a realistic daily target.
-Anyone who's tried to build a sudden 500 monthly savings habit knows it rarely lasts.
-A 5 daily habit does, because it fits between other small spending decisions rather than replacing a big one.
+The tool can help set a realistic daily target.
+A sudden jump to a 500-a-month savings habit rarely sticks.
+A 5-a-day habit tends to be easier to hold because it slots in between other small spending decisions rather than replacing a large one.

-Using daily deposit of 2, time horizon of 10, annual interest rate of 4%, the calculation works out to 8,834.99.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+With a daily deposit of 2, a time horizon of 10 years, and an annual interest rate of 4%, the calculation works out to 8,834.99 in the entered currency.
+Adjust the inputs toward a specific situation and the output recalculates instantly.
+The defaults are a starting point, not a recommendation.

 The levers in this calculation